foundriesio/docs/source/user-guide/el2g.rst

 .. note::

-  If this command is run **after** a device has been initially provisioned, you will have to perform a manual step on the device to pick up the change:
+  If this command is run **after** a device has been initially provisioned, you need to perform a manual step on the device to pick up the change:

   .. prompt:: bash device:~$, auto

-     device:~$ sudo REPOID=$(cat /etc/default/lmp-el2go-auto-register) lmp-el2go-auto-register
+     device:~$ sudo $(cat /etc/default/lmp-el2go-auto-register) lmp-el2go-auto-register

 At this point you have two options: Manual device registration or Just-In-Time-Provisioning (JITP).